yanlynnnnn/tp/docs/UserGuide.md

 #### 4.1.5.
 Find a service by keyword: `findsvc`

-You can use this command to find services by keywords.
-Homerce will search for your services using the service title.
+You can use this command to find specefic services which matches the description you provide.

-Format: `findsvc KEYWORD`
+Format: `findsvc [t/TITLE]* [s/SERVICE_CODE]`

 <div markdown="block" class="alert alert-info">